 Buying Guide For Octoprint Cameras

-To gain some perspective into Octoprint cameras before you go to the market, look into this list of criteria so that you know exactly what to look for and what questions to ask.
+To gain some perspective into Octoprint cameras before you go to the market, look into this list of criteria such as resolution, image quality, wide angle lens, TrueColor technology, ring light, sound quality, video output, so that you know exactly what to look for while purchasing the best octoprint camera.

 Plug-n-Play with Raspberry Pi